Slovak National Museum in MartinSlovak National Museum in Martin

 Andrej Kmeť Museum

-The museum studies and documents the nature in the North-West of Slovakia, especially in the regions of Turiec, Orava, Kysuce and Liptov.
+The museum studies and documents the nature in the North-West of Slovakia, especially in the region of Turiec.
 It also highlights the history of the Slovak Museum Society and its members, emphasing the personality of Andrej Kmeť (1841 – 1908).
 The museum owns over 500 000 objects and is located in the first building of the SNM dating from 1908 and designed by Milan Michal Harminc.
-The museum will be closed from June 2010 due to reconstruction.

 Museum of the Slovak Village